nsarno/resume/README.md

 - Implemented significant application and database optimization to improve the overall performance of the platform.
 - Trained the engineering team on tooling, processes and best practices around web and database performance and performance regression testing.

-> Arnaud is a fast learner.
-He jumped in a massive Rails code base at Washos and has immediately been involved in critical customer facing features.
-His capacity to handle production app with professionalism and tons of best practices impressed us.
-I would hire Arnaud without any question, from backend to frontend with even knowledge in iOS, he's the full stack engineer we all want in our teams.

-*Benjamin Guez, Washos CTO and Co-Founder*

 #### Full-stack Software Engineer | Mobile Network, 2015

 - Designed, implemented, and delivered a business-critical platform for Apple device enrollment for a mobile device management (MDM) and enterprise mobility management (EMM) company.